Clos3y/MPR-install-script/README.md

 ```
 #: chmod +x installer.sh
 ```
-or run it using your preferred shell.
+or run it using your preferred shell (it is intended to be run with `dash`).
 The rest of the script will explain itself.